 The General Counsel Division provides advice and counsel to all City departments and operations on employment, labor relations, and civil legal issues.
 This includes risk analysis and risk mitigation advice; compliance with employment and labor relations standards; assistance with drafting and interpreting policies, procedures, and other documents; and representation of City management in civil service appeals and in external administrative claims involving employment, labor relations, and civil service issues.

-The Land Use and Real Estate Division provides advice and counsel to specific City departments including Planning and Zoning, Development Services, Watershed Protection, Code Compliance, Transportation, Real Estate Services, Austin Water-Wildlands Conservation division, Economic Growth and Redevelopment, Neighborhood Housing, and Austin Resource Recovery, as well as support for the Parks and Recreation Department.
+The Land Use and Real Estate Division provides advice and counsel to specific City departments including Planning and Zoning, Development Services, Watershed Protection, Real Estate Services, Austin Water-Wildlands Conservation Division, and Public Works Capital Contracting Office, as well as support for the Parks and Recreation Department.

 The General Litigation group defends the City of Austin and its employees in all civil litigation cases.
 The types of cases managed by the General Litigation Division include civil rights, contract disputes, personal injury, employment, and land use matters.

-The Municipal Operations Division provides legal advice and opinions on municipal finance issues such as public finance, bonds, taxes, fees and budget and other municipal services such as parks, animal services, and the library.
-The attorneys also provide transactional assistance to multiple City departments such as Purchasing, Capital Contracting, Public Works, Health and Human Services, Aviation, Convention Center, Economic Development, Controller and Financial Services.
+The Municipal Operations Division provides legal advice and opinions to City Council and City Staff on municipal finance issues such as public finance, bonds, taxes, fees and budget and other municipal services such as parks, animal services, and the library.
+The attorneys also provide transactional assistance to multiple City departments such as Purchasing, Health and Human Services, Aviation, Convention Center, Economic Development, Controller, Financial Services, Transportation, and Housing.

 The Open Government / Ethics and Compliance division provides legal advice and ethics training to City employees, boards and commissions, and elected officials.